drebrodriguez/Movie-Viewer/README.md

 # Movie-Viewer
-A simple movie booking app with REST JSON API integration.
+A simple movie booking app with REST API and JSON integration.